Sword-Smith/Sword/README.md

 # The Sword Financial Contract Language

-Sword is a declarative domain-specic language (DSL) for expressing financial contracts (derivatives).
+Sword is a declarative domain-specific language (DSL) for expressing financial contracts (derivatives).
 It distinguishes itself from existing financial contract languages by being adapted to the blockchain by solving fundamental issues.